 In 1538 Martin Bucer received into Strasbourg a young pastor, already a leader in the Reformation, who had been forced to leave Geneva, the city in which he had worked alongside Guillaume Farel to reform according to Scriptural principles.
 It was in Strasbourg that John Calvin, whose name is nearly synonymous with elders and is even erroneously given credit for inventing the office, was given the form of government to lead the theological and ethical reform he sought.
 Phillip Benedict claims that during his stay in Strasbourg from 1538–1542 “Bucer directly inspired him.”
 To the “Master of Geneva” and his considerable influence on elder leadership, we will turn next.

-Dr. Eric Laverentz is Lead Pastor of First Presbyterian Church (ECO), Edmond, Oklahoma, of the Elder Leadership Institute, and a Flourishing Leaders coach.
+Dr. Eric Laverentz is Lead Pastor of First Presbyterian Church (ECO), Edmond, Oklahoma, Coordinator of the Elder Leadership Institute, and a Flourishing Leaders coach.

 Clarke McDermott, A History of the First Presbyterian Church of Dayton, OH (Dayton, OH: Journal Book and Job Printing Establishment, 1880), 69–70.